IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/toolbar.md

 </igx-grid-toolbar>
 ```

-Each action now exposes a way to change the overlay settings of the actions dialog by using the `overlaySettings` input, example:
+Each action now exposes a way to change the overlay settings of the actions dialog by using the `OverlaySettings` input.
+For example:

 ```html
 <igx-grid-toolbar-actions>